saif01/s_h_digiliftpro_com/README.md

 - **Visitor Logging**: Comprehensive visitor tracking with device, browser, OS, and bot detection

 #### Settings Management
-- **General Settings**: Site name, tagline, contact information, address
+- **General Settings**: Site name (digiliftpro), tagline ("Build, Manage, and Grow Your Digital Business"), contact information, address
 - **Home Page Settings**: Modular section management with tabbed interface:
-  - Hero section with customizable title, subtitle, and CTA buttons
+  - Hero section with title ("Build, Manage, and Grow Your Digital Business"), subtitle, and CTA buttons ("Request a Quote", "View Our Projects")
+  - Quick Highlights section with 3-6 feature cards (Website Development, SEO, Email Services, Asset Management, Maintenance, Analytics)
   - Statistics section with up to 4 customizable stat cards
+  - Featured Projects section ("Our Recent Work") with 3-6 project cards
+  - Why Choose Us section with features (Transparent scope, Production-ready code, Documentation, Support plans)
   - Trusted By section with dynamic client logo management
   - Services section (WHAT WE DO) with dynamic service cards
-  - Why Choose Us section with features management
-  - Testimonials section with testimonial cards
+  - Testimonials section with testimonial cards (optional)
-  - Featured Products section
-  - CTA (Call-to-Action) section with primary and secondary buttons
+  - CTA (Call-to-Action) section with text ("Have a project in mind?
+Let's turn your idea into a fast, secure, and scalable solution.") and button ("Book a Free Consultation")
   - Section visibility toggles for each section
 - **Contact Page Settings**: Contact form configuration and page content
 - **Branding Settings**: Logo, favicon, and color scheme customization